-The Coast Guard Ombudsman Program is a command program intended to improve communication between the command and the Coast Guard family members.
+Overview Introduction The Coast Guard Ombudsman Program is a command program intended to improve communication between the command and the Coast Guard family members.
 Coast Guard ombudsmen are communication links, providing information and referral resources and acting as advocates for family members.

-This unit provides a brief history and overview of the Coast Guard and the CG Ombudsman Program and identifies the basic role and major responsibilities of the ombudsman.

-- RECOGNIZE the importance of using the chain of command. - DESCRIBE the mission of the Ombudsman program. - IDENTIFY the roles and associated responsibilities within the organizational structure of the CG Ombudsman Program. - RECOGNIZE the contents of COMDTINST 1750.4(series). - DESCRIBE the role of an ombudsman. - LIST the major responsibilities of an ombudsman. - SPECIFY the services not provided by an ombudsman. - IDENTIFY who may volunteer to be an ombudsman. - IDENTIFY the major components of the appointment process.

-- Coast Guard Ombudsman Program, COMDTINST 1750.4 (Series) - Navy Ombudsman Basic Training - Coast Guard Civilian Orientation - Command Senior Enlisted Leader (CSEL) Program, COMDTINST 1306.1(Series)
+This unit provides a brief history and overview of the Coast Gua CG Ombudsman Program and identifies the basic role and majo responsibilities of the ombudsman.
+Objectives After successfully completing this lesson, you will be able to: • RECOGNIZE the importance of using the chain of command. • DESCRIBE the mission of the Ombudsman program. • IDENTIFY the roles and associated responsibilities within the organizational structure of the CG Ombudsman Program. • RECOGNIZE the contents of COMDTINST 1750.4(series). • DESCRIBE the role of an ombudsman. • LIST the major responsibilities of an ombudsman. • SPECIFY the services not provided by an ombudsman. • IDENTIFY who may volunteer to be an ombudsman. • IDENTIFY the major components of the appointment process.
+References The following references were used to develop this unit: • Coast Guard Ombudsman Program, COMDTINST 1750.4 (Series) Navy Ombudsman Basic Training Coast Guard Civilian Orientation Command Senior Enlisted Leader (CSEL) Program, COMDTINST

-CG History
+1306.1(Series)

-Five federal agencies, the Revenue Cutter Service, the Lighthouse Service, the Steamboat Inspection Service, the Bureau of Navigation, and the Lifesaving Service, merged to form today's Coast Guard.
+CG History Five federal agencies , the Revenue Cutter Service, the Lighthouse Service, the Steamboat Inspection Service, the Bureau of Navigation, and the Lifesaving Service, merged to form today's Coast Guard.